 3. Pit Bull: The Battle over an American Icon by Bronwen Dickey

-A must read for anyone who has ever used the hashtag #adoptdontshop, Pit Bull examines the history of the breed and how it has gotten such a dangerous reputation.
+This is a must read for anyone who has ever used the hashtag #adoptdontshop.
+Pit Bull examines the history of the breed type and how it got such a dangerous reputation.

 “The hugely illuminating story of how a popular breed of dog became the most demonized and supposedly the most dangerous of dogs—and what role humans have played in the transformation.”